County Laois Ireland · Co. Laois · Killeshin Save · Share

 By car

-Five kilometres northwest of Carlow town on the R430.
-Portlaoise is 20 minutes further north.
+Five kilometres west of Carlow town on the R430.
+Portlaoise is about forty minutes north.
+There is rough parking by the church.

 By bus